 With a wide choice of law and history modules available, you can pursue your own areas of interest.
-Modules include:
+Modules include: Jurisprudence · Legal History · Criminology · Fascism · Culture &

-Jurisprudence · Legal History · Criminology · Fascism · Culture & Revolution
+You may also be interested in taking modules offered by our Clinical Legal Education Centre (CLEC), such as: • Advocacy & Mooting • Law, Ethics &

-You may also be interested in taking modules offered by our Clinical Legal Education Centre (CLEC), such as Advocacy & Mooting, and Law, Ethics & Legal Practice.
+Legal Practice.

-You'll attend lectures and tutorials, in addition to engaging in study and preparatory work.
-A sample timetable can be viewed at www.myucd.ie/law UCD Sutherland School of Law Programme Office Belfield, Dublin 4 +353 1 716 4110 uglaw@ucd.ie @UCDLawSchool
+You will attend lectures and tutorials, in addition to engaging in study and preparatory work.
+A sample timetable can be viewed at